 Fixed vs Variable Rate Business Loans

 By Lauren Ward.
-May 22, 2024 · 8 minute read
+October 09, 2025 · 8 minute read

-This content may include information about products, features, and/or services that SoFi does not provide and is intended to be educational in nature.
+This content may include information about products, features, and/or services that may only be available through SoFi's affiliates and is intended to be educational in nature.

 Fixed vs Variable Rate Business Loans

 If you’re looking at loan options for your small business, you have two main choices: fixed or variable interest rate loans.
-Variable rate loans typically come with lower rates than their fixed rate counterparts but the rate could rise over time.
-Fixed rate loans keep the same rate throughout the term of the loan, which can be a benefit if market rates go up, but a drawback if rates go down.
+Variable-rate loans typically come with lower rates than their fixed-rate counterparts but the rate could rise over time.
+Fixed-rate loans keep the same rate throughout the term of the loan, which can be a benefit if market rates go up, but a drawback if rates go down.

-Keep reading to learn the difference between fixed and variable rate small business loans, the pros and cons of each, and factors that can help you determine which could be better for your small business.
+Keep reading to learn the difference between fixed- and variable-rate small business loans, the pros and cons of each, and factors that can help you determine which could be better for your small business.

 What Are Fixed Interest Rate Loans?

-Pros of Fixed Interest Rate Loans Cons of Fixed Rate Interest Loans
+Pros of Fixed Interest Rate Loans Cons of Fixed Interest Rate Loans

 Predictable monthly payment Typically have higher interest rates than variable interest rate loans